 PICTON, New Zealand — For many, the tiny South Island town of Picton is nothing more than the endpoint of the ferry.

 Picton — or Waitohi in Māori — is the gateway to the South Island.
-Ferries drop countless travelers from the North here, and the city is a vital destination for both freight traveling via road and rail.
+Ferries drop countless travelers from the North here, and the city is a vital destination for both freight and passengers traveling via road and rail.

 The town is named after Sir Thomas Picton, a Welsh military officer in the British Army and an associate of the Duke of Wellington, who died in 1815 during the Battle of Waterloo.
 In addition to the ferry terminal, many people know the town as home to the Queen Charlotte Track, but it is also home to a unique history, so be sure to take a moment to enjoy the town’s offerings before simply passing through on any Kiwi escapade.